 - Pay Only Interest - Some lenders offer an interest-only home equity line of credit, where you pay only the accrued interest during the draw period.
 You can also repay the entire principal without any pre-closure charges.
 This may help new business owners stabilize their cash flow.

 - Multiple Use Cases - You can use money from a HELOC to finance home improvements, repair rental properties, and even cover medical expenses.
 However, make sure to repay them ASAP.

 - Draw Period - A home equity line of credit is often confused with a permanent line of credit.
 However, the former gets amortized after the end of your draw period, after which you can't withdraw from your available limit.
 You need to repay the total debt (principal+interest) in installments.
 This can suddenly increase your loan payments, so be prepared beforehand.

 - Risk of Foreclosure - A HELOC loan is a secondary mortgage with foreclosure risks if you can't repay the loan.
 Your lender may also charge you higher penalties in HELOC than other types of credit like a Small Business Administration loan.

 - Variable Interest Rate - Most HELOCs have adjustable interest rates, which may increase or decrease over time.
 If your loan is indexed to the fed rate, you may have to pay more interest during inflation and rate hikes.

 Can you use home equity to buy a business?

-Lenders consider HELOCs less risky and don’t care how you use the funds.
-You may use the funds to purchase a business, but make sure to check the current liabilities, annual turnover, future cash flows, liquidity options, and economic outlook of the business secured by your home’s equity.
-Buying an existing business has its challenges to starting your own business from scratch.
-So, instead of asking can I use my home equity to buy a business, you may ask should I use my home equity to buy a business?
+Lenders consider HELOCs less risky and don't care how you use the funds.
+You may use the funds to purchase a business, but check the current liabilities, annual turnover, future cash flows, liquidity options, and economic outlook of the business secured by your home's equity.
+Buying an existing business has challenges, as does starting your own business from scratch.
+So, instead of asking I can use my home equity to buy a business, you may ask if I should use my home equity to buy a business.

 Alternative ways to fund your business